Monsieur Batignole

 Monsieur Batignole is a French film released in 2002.
+The film depicts the story of a grocer, Edmond Batignole, who helps the young son of his Jewish neighbour and the boy's cousins to reach the safety of Switzerland.
 The film was directed by Gérard Jugnot and featured Gérard Jugnot, Jules Sitruk, Jean-Paul Rouve, Götz Burger, Michèle Garcia and Alexia Portal in lead roles.
-The film depicts the story of an ordinary grocer, Edmond Batignole, who helps the young son of his Jewish neighbour, and the boy's two cousins, to reach Switzerland safely.

 Plot

-In 1942, in Paris, which was under German occupation during World War II, a grocer Edmond Batignole (Gérard Jugnot) is living with his family on the ground floor of an apartment building.
-He has a daughter who is soon to be married.
-His future son-in-law, an aspiring writer Pierre-Jean (Jean-Paul Rouve) wants the penthouse apartment occupied by a Jewish family, the Bernsteins, and alerts the Gestapo who capture the family early one morning.
-When the Bernsteins' property is confiscated, the Batignoles apply for and are awarded the apartment.
-The Batignoles cater a party for SS officials in the confiscated apartment.
-During the party, young Simon Bernstein (Jules Sitruk) returns to his family home.
-Batignole hides Simon in a servant's apartment on the top floor of the building but soon moves him to the cellar to avoid discovery.
-Simon is later joined in the cellar by his two cousins who were themselves being hidden by the concierge of another Parisian apartment building.
-Edmond tries to find someone to smuggle the children over the border to Switzerland but eventually determines to take them himself.
-Edmond and the children undertake the dangerous trip to the Swiss border, where they are nearly caught by the police.
-However, with the help of a kind woman and a priest, they are able to sneak over the border to safety in Switzerland.
+In 1942 occupied Paris, a butcher, Edmond Batignole, and his family are living on the ground floor of an apartment building.
+His daughter is soon to be married and his intended son-in-law, aspiring writer Pierre-Jean, wants the large penthouse apartment occupied by a Jewish family, the Bernsteins, and alerts the Gestapo who arrest the family.

+When the property is confiscated, the Batignoles apply for and are awarded the apartment and cater a birthday party for SS officers in it.
+During the party, young Simon Bernstein returns, having escaped at a railway station.
+Batignole hides him in the servant's room of the apartment on the top floor but soon moves him to the cellar to avoid his discovery.
+Simon is joined in the cellar by his two cousins, who themselves were being hidden by the concierge of another apartment building.

+Edmond tries to find someone to smuggle the children to Switzerland but eventually decides to take them himself.
+They undertake the dangerous trip to the border, where they are nearly caught.
+However, with the help of a sympathetic woman and a priest, they are able to reach safety in Switzerland.